-Robbery ROB - The taking or attempted taking of anything of value that is owned by another person or organization, under the confrontational circumstances of force, or threat of force or violence, and/or by putting the victim in fear.
-A key difference in robbery and larceny/theft is that robbery involves a threat or assault.
+Robbery ROB - The act of taking or attempted taking of money or other property from the person or custody of another, with the intent to permanently or temporarily deprive the person or owner of money or other property under the confrontational circumstances of force, or threat of force or violence, and/or by putting the victim in fear.
+A key difference in Grand Theft and Robbery is that Robbery involves violence a threat of violence, or assault, or putting the victim in fear.
 L2

-Sexual Assault SXA - The act of threatened rape, fondling, indecent liberties, or child molestation.
+Sexual Assault SXA - The act of an incident that includes fondling, indecent liberties, or child molestation, or threatened rape.
 Both males and females can be victims of sexual assault.
 L2